Corporate plan

 Introduction

-Our vision for Buckinghamshire has not changed and remains one where growth will be carefully planned and managed, so that all our residents benefit.
-This includes well-designed, more affordable homes in thriving communities; providing excellent education opportunities for our young people, developing a skilled workforce with access to great job opportunities in highly productive sectors; and a world-class physical and digital infrastructure to support our businesses to flourish.
+Buckinghamshire’s Strategic Vision for 2050 (PDF, 4.2 MB) is one that aims to allow all Buckinghamshire residents to access the opportunity to succeed and thrive.
+One where growth will be carefully planned and managed, so that all residents benefit.
+This includes well designed, more affordable homes in thriving communities, providing excellent education opportunities for our young people, developing a skilled workforce with access to great job opportunities in highly productive sectors, and a world-class physical and digital infrastructure to support our businesses to flourish.
+We also want to play our part in tackling climate change.
+Examples of how we plan to do this include planting over 500,000 trees, increasing recycling and improving our environment.

 Martin Tett, Leader